ChatShop: Interactive Information Seeking with Language Agents: Experiments

-We use OpenAI's GPT-3.5 to simulate the shopper for automatic evaluation.
-The simulated shopper is provided with the product title, the required attributes, and options of the target product.
-The shopper is instructed to respond to the agent's questions using fewer than 5 words and with a token limit of 10.
+We use OpenAI's GPT-3.5 model to simulate the shopper for automatic evaluation.
+The simulated shopper is provided with the title, the required attributes, and the options of the target product in the prompt.
+The shopper is instructed to respond to the agent's questions using fewer than 5 words and under a token limit of 10.
 We allocate a question budget of 5 for each session.
 Unless specified otherwise, we assess the agent over 100 sessions.
-In practice, we observe that the agent's performance remains consistent with this number of examples.
+In practice, we observe that the agent's performance remains consistent with this number of samples.